hendrikmuhs/ccache-action/README.md

 ## Configuration

-If you have multiple targets(`Debug`, `Release`) and/or multiple OS's, it makes sense to cache them separetely.
+If you have multiple targets(`Debug`, `Release`) and/or multiple OS's, it makes sense to cache them separately.
 An additional cache key can be specified.
 You can also specify the maximum cache size - default `500M` (500 MB).

 ```yaml